 How to make borlenghi

-The base of the borlenghi is the colla (the glue).
+The base of the borlenghi is called colla (glue).

 It’s a liquid dough that has to be baked in the rola and seasoned with cunza, before being served.